nuhaalbadi/Presentation1/README.md

 By Nuha Albadi

-[click here](https://nuhaalbadi.github.io/Presentation1/) to view the presentation on-line.
+[Click here](https://nuhaalbadi.github.io/Presentation1/) to view the presentation on-line.